Skip to main content

 Partner / Merchant Relationships

-The Aurora platform uses a two-level account hierarchy: partners and merchants.
-Understanding this relationship is important because it determines how API Tokens are scoped, how permissions are enforced, and how data access works across the platform.
+The Aurora platform uses a two-level account hierarchy: Partners and merchants.
+Understanding this relationship is important because it determines how API keys are scoped, how permissions are enforced, and how data access works across the platform.

 Account Types